Undergraduate Teaching Assistant Experience 1970

 • Any additional requirements as per faculty supervisor

 In order to earn credit, the student MUST complete two reflective papers (one due at midterm and one at the end-of-term).
-These papers must be submitted to the Canvas site by the published due date, and these papers are expected to be of of upper level quality.
-Although the specific activities will vary, you should be participating in activities that contribute to your learning experience in some way on a regular basis.
-The Undergraduate Teaching Experience is meant to give you experience in the field of psychology education as well as contribute to your professional and personal goals and awareness.
-Papers give you the opportunity to pull together thoughts, feelings, insights, likes/dislikes, and ideas about future careers or education.
+These papers must be submitted to the Canvas site by the published due date, and are expected to be upper level quality.
+Although the specific duties will vary, you should be participating in activities that contribute to your learning experience in some way on a regular basis.
+The Undergraduate Teaching Experience is meant to give you experience in the field of psychology education as well as contribute to your professional and personal goals.
+These papers give you the opportunity to organize thoughts, feelings, insights, likes/dislikes, and ideas about future careers or education.

 The following are a few important guidelines to help you construct your papers: